erkobridee/react-socket-simple-chat/docs/project/README.md

 ### Tools

-* This projects uses the Webpack v4 with the HMR support and is tunned to enable a multi devices development
+* This projects uses the Webpack v4 with the HMR support and is tunned to enable a multi devices development ([useful references](useful-references.md#webpack))

 ## Folders